Motan-Singh-Mongar/SS2025_MLA202_03240381/README.md

 Reflection:

 #Q.A brief summary of the tasks you completed.
-I have modified given code of Frozenlake ,printed the action_space and observation_space as guided by question in exercise 1.
+Ans=>I have modified given code of Frozenlake ,printed the action_space and observation_space as guided by question in exercise 1.
 In exercise 2 I have created outer loop to execute the code for 1000 times.
 I have used for loop as we know how many times the loop is going to execute.
 And I have created variable called num_episode to keep the track on which track is code executing.
 And I have removed     env.render(), print() and time.sleep() to execute the code faster.
 Is this statement correct

 #Q.The answers to the questions from Exercise 1 about the CartPole environment's action and observation spaces.